Charging Lithium Batteries with various devices.

 - Do not puncture, abuse, or throw the battery into fire or water.
 It’s contents are hazardous.
 Puncturing a battery will cause the lithium inside of the battery to react to the humidity and heat up.
 Causing catastrophic failure such as fire or explosion

 - If you must solder a wire onto the battery, use a high temperature soldering iron (60w or better) to ensure a solid connection.
 Also, pay attension to where negative and positive are as you are soldering.
 On a 16850 battery as an example the negative housing covers %90 of the batteries surface while the positive only overs one end.
-Bridging the two connectors will result in immediate discharge which can cause fire or explosions.
+Bridging the two connectors will result in immediate discharge which can cause fires or explosions.

 Holy God lithium batteries cause a lot of fire and explosions!
 Why do people use these things?